Wind-WindKids/winding/samples/sophieandwind/winter.md

 waymo_to_sunnyvale: spread, landscape-oriented
 --
 @left: page, text
-Wind called a car from his phone and inside typed on the screen: “Sunnyvale.”
+Wind called a car from his phone and typed: “Sunnyvale.”

 Sophie snorted.
 “That’s not a real place.”

 Wind laughed.
-“It is as real as Eden, or Luxembourg,” you'll see.
+“It is as real as Eden — or the Jardin du Luxembourg,” you'll see.

 The car eased forward, merging into the stream of cars, then slid toward the airport exit.